iwasaki-kenta/canteen/README.md

 * A container orchestrator is heavy and requires a large number of computational resources.

-## Introducing Canteen
+## Introducing canteen

-Canteen is an extremely scalable container orchestrator that is fault-tolerant, easy to install, easy to distribute, and most importantly decentralized through the utility of an Ethereum smart contract.
+canteen is an extremely scalable container orchestrator that is fault-tolerant, easy to install, easy to distribute, and most importantly decentralized through the utility of an Ethereum smart contract.

-Canteen efficiently schedules and orchestrates designated Docker containers to a set of servers based on speculated/provisioned container resource limits.
+canteen efficiently schedules and orchestrates designated Docker containers to a set of servers based on speculated/provisioned container resource limits.

-## Installing Canteen
+## Installing canteen

 All you need to do to have canteen work with your tech stack is have your tech components in a Docker container uploaded on Docker Hub.